-Following this checklist may help you improve your balance and stay on your toes.
+Follow this checklist to improve your balance and stay on your toes.

 - Posture.
 Aging often affects how you stand and sit.
+Changes to your posture can affect your equilibrium.
 Simple exercises may help you regain your good posture.
-Try sitting on the edge of a chair, bend your knees, and rise to standing slowly while keeping your back and neck tall.
-Sit down again and repeat.
+Try standing on one foot and then the other while holding on to a sturdy chair.

 - Muscle strength.
 Having strong muscles helps you regain your footing quickly and effectively if you start to lose your balance.
 Ask your doctor to suggest a strength-training program for you.
 Lack of activity weakens your muscles.
 Exercise can help you build and tone muscles and avoid muscle deterioration.
 It can also help increase flexibility, another vital component of good balance.

 - Coordination.
-As you age, you may become less aware of your posture, movement, and positioning.
+As you age, you become less aware of your posture, movement and positioning.
 This can lead to strains and sprains as well as falls.
-Flexibility and regular physical activity can help counteract this.
-Practicing yoga and tai chi may be good ways to work towards these goals.
+Good posture and regular physical activity can help counteract this.
+Practicing yoga and Tai Chi movements may also help.

 Check your vision and hearing